Simransharma-111/Vrinda--Store---Data---Analysis-Interactive-Dashboard-Creation-Using-MS-Excel-/README.md

 - The maximum number of products customer orders from Amazon,Flipkart and Myntra channels.

 ## Final Conclusion
-- TO improve the sales of Vrinda Store,a strategic marketing plan focused on women aged 30-40 years residing in Maharastra,Karnataka, and Uttar Pradesh should be implemented.
+To improve the sales of Vrinda Store,a strategic marketing plan focused on women aged 30-40 years residing in Maharastra,Karnataka, and Uttar Pradesh should be implemented.
 This demographic represent a key consumer segment, as theyoften make significant household and lifestyle purchases.
 The approach should include targated digital marketing campaigns and personalized promotions to capture their attention.